samxshang/samxshang.github.io/_posts/2021-07-20-how-i-built-my-website_2.md

 Second, I found the free website theme on [Jekyll Themes](https://jekyllthemes.io/)

 Third, I downloaded the theme files, and uploaded the files to my repository.
 Then I published my site.
-Voilà!
 I got a website up and running!

 ## Configuration and settings
 Then, I made changes to the settings and personalized my site.